Home » Features » Top 15 Best Nintendo DS Hidden Gems

 Point Blank DS

-The Point Blank franchise represents some of the best light gun action the 32-bit generation had to offer.
-Problem is with the rise of HD televisions the genre all but died off.
-That’s where the Nintendo DS came in with it’s touch screen.
-While it’s not exactly the same it’s close enough that the Point Blank formula is still a ton of fun!
+Part of the reason light gun shooters died off is because the technology isn’t compatible with HD televisions.
+That’s where the Nintendo DS comes in.
+While a touch screen isn’t exactly the same experience it’s close enough.
+Particularly when it comes to Point Blank.
 This DS iteration is sort of a ‘best of’ compilation including mini-games from all three of the original titles as well as some brand new ones.
-Rather than firing a plastic gun at a screen you instead tap with a stylus.
+Rather than firing a plastic gun at a screen you instead tap the screen with a stylus.
 Again, it isn’t quite the same but who cares because it’s still fun.
 The franchise was mostly forgotten by the time this handheld iteration released so it didn’t sell particularly well.
-That makes it a prime example of one of the greatest Nintendo DS hidden gems.
+Unfortunately this release didn’t get a lot of attention, and even most fans of the franchise don’t know about its existence.

 Front cover for Retro Game Challenge on the Nintendo DS.